 Why sit and listen to a lecture about the people and places in the New Sweden Colony when students can become the historical figures from the 1630’s!
 In this entirely interactive outreach program, the classroom becomes a stage on which students act out the dramatic story of the Colony from rise to fall.
 Students will also get to explore what life was like for the colonists by analyzing artifacts and creating a log cabin to take home.

-Join the American Swedish Historical Museum for the 2019 Collaborative Summer Reading Program themed "A Universe of Stories" to discover the wonders of space and learn what is takes to become an astronaut!
+Join the American Swedish Historical Museum for the 2020 Collaborative Summer Reading Program to discover the wonders of Scandinavian mythology and folklore.